bhuiyan-chafi/teraflow-sdn/README.md

-# RSA computation in Topologies with Parallel Links
+# Thesis overview

-This is a demo project developed outside of TeraFlowSDN.
-Now the integration is in progress.
-But the demo is still functional and can be tested in any device with docker & docker-compose.
-Please follow these instructions to run the demo:
+The repo contains various aspects of my thesis.
+Specially the demo project that I did before the main integration in TeraflowSDN can be tested by the following commands:

 ```bash
 git clone https://github.com/bhuiyan-chafi/teraflow-sdn.git